-Phishing is when cybercriminals send malicious emails designed to trick people into falling for a scam.
-The intent is often to get users to reveal financial information, system credentials, or other sensitive data.
+Phishing is when attackers send malicious emails designed to trick people into falling for a scam.
+The intent is often to get users to reveal financial information, system credentials or other sensitive data.

 The term “phishing” came about in the mid-1990s, when hackers began using fraudulent emails to “fish for” information from unsuspecting users.
 Since these early hackers were often referred to as “phreaks,” the term became known as “phishing,” with a “ph.”
-Phishing emails try to lure you in and get you to take the bait.
-And once you’re hooked, you’re in trouble.
+Phishing emails try to lure people in and get them to take the bait.
+And, once they are hooked, both the user and the organization are in trouble.

-Phishing is an example of social engineering: a collection of techniques scam artists use to manipulate human psychology.
-Social engineering techniques include forgery, misdirection, and lying, all of which can play a part in phishing attacks.
-On a basic level, phishing emails use social engineering to encourage you to act without thinking things through.
+Phishing is an example of social engineering: a collection of techniques that scam artists use to manipulate human psychology.
+Social engineering techniques include forgery, misdirection and lying—all of which can play a part in phishing attacks.
+On a basic level, phishing emails use social engineering to encourage users to act without thinking things through.

 Why Is Phishing a Problem?

-The data cybercriminals go after includes personal information — like financial account data, credit card numbers, and tax and medical records — as well as sensitive business data, such as customer names and contact information, proprietary product secrets, and confidential communications.
+The data that cybercriminals go after includes personal information—like financial account data, credit card numbers and tax and medical records—as well as sensitive business data, such as customer names and contact information, proprietary product secrets and confidential communications.

 How does it work?

-Cybercriminals use three primary mechanisms within phishing emails to steal your information: malicious web links, malicious attachments, and fraudulent data-entry forms.
+Cybercriminals use three primary mechanisms in phishing emails to steal information: malicious web links, malicious attachments, and fraudulent data-entry forms.

 Malicious Web Links

-Links, also known as URLs, are common in emails in general, and also in phishing emails.
-Malicious links will take you to imposter websites or to sites infected with malicious software, also known as malware.
-Malicious links can be disguised to look like trusted links, and embedded in logos and other images inside an email.
+Links, also known as URLs, are common in emails in general and also in phishing emails.
+Malicious links will take users to impostor websites or to sites infected with malicious software, also known as malware.
+Malicious links can be disguised to look like trusted links and are embedded in logos and other images in an email.

-These look like legitimate file attachments, but are infected with malware that can compromise your computer and the files on it.
-In the case of ransomware — a type of malware — all of the files on your PC could become locked and inaccessible.
-Or, a keystroke logger could be installed to track everything you type, including your passwords.
-It’s also important to realize that ransomware and malware infections can spread from your PC to other networked devices, such as external hard drives, servers, and even cloud systems.
+These look like legitimate file attachments but are actually infected with malware that can compromise computers and the files on them.
+In the case of ransomware—a type of malware—all of the files on a PC could become locked and inaccessible.
+Or a keystroke logger could be installed to track everything a user types, including passwords.
+It’s also important to realize that ransomware and malware infections can spread from one PC to other networked devices, such as external hard drives, servers, and even cloud systems.

 Here is an example of phishing email text shared by international shipper FedEx on its website.
 This email encouraged recipients to print out a copy of an attached postal receipt and take it to a FedEx location to get a parcel that could not be delivered.
 Unfortunately, the attachment contained a virus that infected recipients’ computers.
 Variations of these types of shipping scams are particularly common during the Christmas shopping season, though they are seen year-round.